ASC Master Class: Lighting with FilmGear®’s 24/20K Power Beam

 FilmGear® Brings HMI & Tungsten Together in the Revolutionary Hybrid Power Beam

 This year, FilmGear® transformed the film lighting landscape with the revolutionary Hybrid Power Beam.
-This single fixture brings the best of tungsten and HMI lighting into one beam projector, allowing DPs and gaffers to seamlessly switch between warm tungsten and crisp daylight.
-Our mission?
-To streamline productions, enhance lighting versatility and keep costs steady—all without sacrificing the quality you trust.
+This single fixture brings the best of tungsten and HMI lighting into one beam projector, allowing DPs and gaffers to seamlessly switch between warm amber glows and crisp daylight.

 Industry Leaders on the Hybrid Power Beam